zhangshuai-neu/pt_os/README.md

 When you have some intersting ideas, and you can implement them in PT-OS.
 And I think it will reduce the waste of time.

+I gave detailed comments in code and design ideas in /doc/ dir.
+And all of them is wrote in **chinese**.

 PTOS target
 ----